behnamfani/ML-Models-for-Time-Series-Forecasting/README.md

       Testset['rolling_mean'], Testset['rolling_max'], Testset['rolling_min'] = rolling_mean, rolling_max, rolling_min
 ```

-E.g. using dataset created by the lags and scaled between -1 and 1, 3 models of linearRegression, RandomForrest(Max_depth=5), and XGBoost(lr=0.05, Max_depth=3) are trained and used to predict.
+E.g. using dataset created by the lags and scaled between -1 and 1, 3 models of linearRegression, RandomForrest, and XGBoost are trained and used to predict.
 |meantemp|	lag_1|	lag_2|	lag_3|	lag_4|	lag_5|
 |:-------------:|:-------------:|:-------------:|:-------------:|:-------------:|:-------------:|
 |	7.000000|	6.000000|	8.666667|	7.166667|	7.400000|	10.000000|